0xmmalik/Maze-of-Doom/README.md

 Use the arrow keys and Q, W, A, S keys to move (Q, W, A, and S are for their respective diagonals).
 Get the key (`&`) to be able to climb up a floor using the transporters (`O`) and collect money (`$`) along the way to boost your score.
 Be sure to avoid lava (`%`) because it will reduce your score!
 Get to the top as fast as you can!

 ## Version History
-- Version 1.0 was released on April 29th, 2019 and contains the first 5 levels of the game with a maximum possible score of 6000.
+- Release 1.0 was released on April 29th, 2019 and contains the first 5 levels of the game with a maximum possible score of 6000.
+- Release 2.0 was released on May 3rd, 2019 and contains the first 10 levels of the game with a maximum possible score of 12000.

 ## Coming Up
-As of Version 1.0, only 5 levels were released.
-The new version will contain 10 and the starting place for the player will not be the same every time.
-Expect some larger levels (larger than just 10x10 grids) to be previewed in the upcoming version.
-Expect this verion on May 2nd, 2019!
+Since the new update came a day later than anticipated, we had to rush to finish the last two levels and did not expand the board, yet.
+Release 3.0 (the next one) should be expected by May 10th, 2019 and *will* contain larger boards than 10 x 10.

 As of April 30th, 2019, the plan for the tallest spire is for it to be on ***Floor 45***, though it will most likely change before that final version is released.